MicroStrategy/rest-api-docs/docs/common-workflows/manage-prompt-objects/prompt-types/prompt-types.md

 ---
-title: Prompt Types for Managing Prompt Objects
+title: Prompt types for managing prompt objects
 description: There are several different prompt types in the MicroStrategy platform.
 Each prompt type is defined by a specific set of parameters and corresponds to a value in EnumDSSXMLPromptType.
 ---